wiremock/api-template-library/api.ebay.com-sell-analytics/index.md

 ---
 slug: "api-ebay-com-sell-analytics"
-name: " Seller Service Metrics API "
+title: " Seller Service Metrics API "
 provider: "ebay.com"
 description: "The <i>Analytics API</i> provides data and information about a seller\
   \ and their eBay business.  <br><br>The resources and methods in this API let sellers\